norzzielein/NORZZIELEIN/README.md

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackNiIcon.png" alt = "Introverted Intuition Icon" style = "width: auto; height: 45px"/> <br>
-        My mind is a realm of endless exploration where 𝗶𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗶𝗻𝘁𝘂𝗶𝘁𝗶𝗼𝗻 fuels my quest for understanding.
+        My mind is a realm of endless exploration where 𝗜𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗜𝗻𝘁𝘂𝗶𝘁𝗶𝗼𝗻 fuels my quest for understanding.
 Like a detective piecing clues together, I delve into the depths of Data Science and Mathematics to uncover patterns that reveal the hidden truths of our physical world.
 Drawing inspiration from the enigmatic mystery plots of Agatha Christie and Arthur Conan Doyle, I approach each case with a sense of introspective curiosity and intuitive insight to unveil the secrets that lie beneath the surface.
 My intuitive nature propels me to anticipate not just outcomes, but to command the very essence of reality itself.
     </div>
 </blockquote>

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackTeIcon.png" alt = "Extroverted Thinking Icon" style = "width: auto; height: 45px"/> <br>
         I thrive on the thrill of turning chaos into order while meticulously crafting solutions with firm persistence.
 I unravel the complexities of Python Codes and navigate the convolutions of Mathematical Logic to eagerly take on the challenge of refining entropy into seamless efficiency.
-In resonance of my 𝗲𝘅𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝘁𝗵𝗶𝗻𝗸𝗶𝗻𝗴, I traverse the labyrinth of data akin to charting the fabric of celestial bodies in the vast expanse of space.
+In resonance of my 𝗘𝘅𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗧𝗵𝗶𝗻𝗸𝗶𝗻𝗴, I traverse the labyrinth of data akin to charting the fabric of celestial bodies in the vast expanse of space.
 For me, it is more than just crunching numbers — it is an interstellar exploration of unseen dimensions, a journey where each data point is a star waiting to be discovered in the digital cosmos.
     </div>
 </blockquote>

 <blockquote>
     <div align = "justify">
         <img src = "IMPORT FILES/CognitiveStackFiIcon.png" alt = "Introverted Feeling Icon" style = "width: auto; height: 45px"/> <br>
-        At the core of my being resides an 𝗶𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗳𝗲𝗲𝗹𝗶𝗻𝗴 as a foundational framework of deeply-rooted principles that inform my intellectual pursuits and casts light upon my life decisions.
-I fervently embrace the Stoic and Rationalist philosophies, drawing upon their notion to inform my worldview and chart my course through life's nuances.
-Much like the velvety abyss of color black and the resonance of soul music, these elements intertwine as powerful expressions of my depth and emotion — guiding me on an introspective journey of profound self-discovery.
+        At the core of my being resides an 𝗜𝗻𝘁𝗿𝗼𝘃𝗲𝗿𝘁𝗲𝗱 𝗙𝗲𝗲𝗹𝗶𝗻𝗴 as a foundational framework of deeply-rooted principles that inform my intellectual pursuits and casts light upon my life decisions.
+I fervently embrace the Stoic and Rationalist philosophies, drawing upon their notion to inform my worldview and chart my trajectory through life's nuances.
+Much like the velvety abyss of color black and the resonance of soul music evoke a sense of depth and emotion within me, these elements intertwine as powerful expressions of my individuality and eventually guides me on an introspective journey of profound self-discovery.
     </div>
 </blockquote>